civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(1)** Paragraphs (b) and (c) of the definition **designated educational institution** in subsection 118.6(1) of the Act are replaced by the following:

-    a university outside Canada at which the individual referred to in **the definition ***qualifying student*** in this** subsection was enrolled in a course, of not less than three consecutive weeks duration, leading to a degree, or
+    a university outside Canada at which the individual referred to in the definition ***qualifying student*** in this subsection was enrolled in a course, of not less than three consecutive weeks duration, leading to a degree, or

-    if the individual referred to in **the definition ***qualifying student*** in this** subsection resided, throughout the  year referred to in that **definition**, in Canada near the boundary between Canada and the United States, an educational institution in the United States to which the individual commuted that is a university, college or other educational institution providing courses at a post-secondary school level; (***établissement d'enseignement agréé***)
+    if the individual referred to in the definition ***qualifying student*** in this subsection resided, throughout the  year referred to in that definition, in Canada near the boundary between Canada and the United States, an educational institution in the United States to which the individual commuted that is a university, college or other educational institution providing courses at a post-secondary school level; (***établissement d'enseignement agréé***)

   **(2)** Paragraph (b) of the definition **qualifying educational program** in subsection 118.6(1) of the Act is replaced by the following:

-    a benefit, if any, received by the student because of a loan made to the student in accordance with the requirements of the `Canada Student Loans Act`, **the `Apprentice Loans Act`** or `An Act respecting financial assistance for education expenses,` R.S.Q., c.
+    a benefit, if any, received by the student because of a loan made to the student in accordance with the requirements of the `Canada Student Loans Act`, the `Apprentice Loans Act` or `An Act respecting financial assistance for education expenses,` R.S.Q., c.
 A-13.3, or because of financial assistance given to the student in accordance with the requirements of the `Canada Student Financial Assistance Act`, or

   **(3)** Subsection 118.6(1) of the Act is amended by adding the following in alphabetical order: